amits1ngh/amits1ngh.github.io/index.md

 I am a doctoral candidate at SFB TRR318 [„Constructing Explainability“](https://trr318.uni-paderborn.de), a collaborative research center at Paderborn and Bielefeld University.
 As part of [Project-A05](https://trr318.uni-paderborn.de/projekte/a05), I am working under the joint supervision of [Prof. Dr. Katharina Rohlfing](https://www.uni-paderborn.de/person/50352), [Prof. Dr.-Ing.
 Britta Wrede](https://ekvv.uni-bielefeld.de/pers_publ/publ/PersonDetail.jsp?personId=10380), and [Prof. Dr. Ingrid Scharlau](https://kw.uni-paderborn.de/fach-psychologie/kognitive-psychologie/).
-Before joining SFB, I completed my M.Sc. in Cognitive Science.
+Before joining SFB, I completed a Master's in Cognitive Science.

 My broad research interest lies in exploring the online dynamics of multimodal integration (language and vision) in Human-Human and Human-Robot interactional settings.
 I investigate questions such as how individuals engaged in conversation leverage a myriad of visual and verbal cues to establish shared context, negotiate mutual understanding, and coordinate joint actions.